End of Year Warehouse Move Clearance Now On | Check out Sale

 Methods of working with bronze had advanced significantly during the Ming.
 From the middle of the dynasty, bronze incense holders became extremely popular as technological advances allowed the bronze to be made both very strong and resistant to rust.
 As incense sticks had become the predominant form of incense consumed at this time, most bronze incense holders of the period were made to cater to this type of incense.
 As such, they tended to be fairly small in size, with no lid or a very simple lid.

-The Xuan De incense holders were so well known and sought after that they were subsequently subject to numerous copies.
+The Xuan De incense holders were so well known and sought after that they were extensively copied.
 In fact, some of the copies were believed to be made by the same artisans which made the original pieces, and high quality copies are indistinguishable from the real pieces.
 Today, there is no collective agreement that a single authentic Xuan De incense burner exists.
 The copies of Xuan De incense holders are so widespread that the name “Xuan De” has become a collective name for the simple styled bronze incense burners of the era.
 Today, a high quality Xuan De styled incense burner is extremely valuable regardless of its authenticity, a piece originally collected by the respected Chinese scholar Wang Shixiang was auctioned for over 15million RMB (over US$2mil) in 2010.
 Here are some images of the renowned burner, called "Ming Dynasty Sky Facing Ear-Handles Gold Leaf Three Footed Bronze Incense Burner" (明代冲天耳金片三足铜炉/明代衝天耳金片三足銅爐)

 Side view of gold-leaf bronze Xuan De Incense Burner collected by Wang Shixiang